These are my pages dedicated to the wonderful classic valve guitar amps

-Reeves started making his Hiwatts designs, which were never just "me too"
+Here Reeves started creating his Hiwatts designs, which were never just

-copies of existing popular amps, but completely original and different.
+"me too" copies of existing popular amps, but completely original and

-These amplifiers used only the highest quality components inside and out,
+different.
+These amplifiers used only the highest quality components

-featuring transformers by Partridge and valves by Mullard from the
+inside and out, featuring transformers by Partridge and valves by Mullard

-While doing all this, he produced a run of amplifiers rebadged for Sound
+While doing all this, he produced an OEM run of amplifiers for Sound City,

-City, and was laid off by Mullard.
-At that point (1968), he bought a house in
+and was laid off by Mullard.
+At this time, in 1968, he used the money

-New Malden, and started building his Hiwatt amplifiers full time in the
+a house in New Malden, and started building his Hiwatt amplifiers full

 HIWATT was a life-long labor of love for Reeves, and he ran the company